 There is a strategic sequence to self-care.

-If you want to lengthen your healthspan – that is, the number of years within your lifespan in which you enjoy robust, vibrant health – then go take care of your daily diet, sleep patterns, mental health, and exercise first.
+If you want to lengthen your healthspan – that is, the number of years within your lifespan in which you enjoy robust, vibrant health – then go take care of your daily food menu, sleep patterns, mental health, and fitness training first.

 “…if you want to go deeper than making just a few changes and you want to dive into a more advanced age-reversing program, [then create] a plan to counterattack the eighteen most common things that age us.” – Suzanne Somers

 There are 18 controllable causes of age-related disease.

 Suzanne Somers and Life Extension Foundation (LEF) have outlined solutions for the 18 aging factors.
 Keep in mind that emotional stress accelerates each of these: